KriperPlay/Apricot-clicker/README.md

 ![apricot](https://github.com/KriperPlay/Apricot-clicker/assets/92634754/a060147b-e306-41cd-9182-362fff08f0ce)

 # About
-apricot clicker - simple clicker game on pythona(framework - kivy)
+apricot clicker - simple clicker game on python(framework - kivy)

 # What for i made this?
 I was boring..